-- 5.1 At the point of creating a joint tenancy both parties should be advised they are both jointly and severally liable for ensuring all condition of the tenancy are adhered to and for ensuring all tenancy related debts are paid. - 5.2 Where the request has been agreed then a letter will be sent and both parties invited to sign a new tenancy agreement.
-The joint tenant's details will then be updated on the computer records.
+- 5.1 At the point of creating a joint tenancy both parties should be advised that they are both jointly and severally liable for ensuring all conditions of the tenancy are adhered to and for ensuring all tenancy related debts are paid. - 5.2 Where the request has been agreed a minute of variation will be attached as an addendum to the Tenancy Agreement.
+At this point, the joint tenant's details will also be up-dated on our housing management system.